CrowdHailer/Errol/README.md

 ## Upcoming
 1. separate repository save method to insert and replace
 2. method missing bang methods call normal method then save
+3. raise error if entity initialised with nil?